ClickHouse/ClickHouse/docs/en/operations/system_tables.md

     - Number of network errors.
     - Time spent on waiting when the network bandwidth is limited.
 - `ProfileEvents.Values` (Array(UInt64)) — Values of metrics that are listed in the&#160;`ProfileEvents.Names` column.
-- `Settings.Names` (Array(String)) — Names of settings that were changed when the client run a query.
-To enable logging of settings changing, set the `log_query_settings` parameter to 1.
+- `Settings.Names` (Array(String)) — Names of settings that were changed when the client ran the query.
+To enable logging changes to settings, set the `log_query_settings` parameter to 1.
 - `Settings.Values` (Array(String)) — Values of settings that are listed in the `Settings.Names` column.

 Each query creates one or two rows in the `query_log` table, depending on the status of the query:

 1. If the query execution is successful, two events with types 1 and 2 are created (see the `type` column).
-2. If the error occurred during the query processing, two events with types 1 and 4 are created.
+2. If an error occurred during query processing, two events with types 1 and 4 are created.
-3. If the error occurred before the query launching, a single event with type 3 is created.
+3. If an error occurred before launching the query, a single event with type 3 is created.

-By default, logs are added into the table at intervals of 7,5 seconds.
+By default, logs are added to the table at intervals of 7.5 seconds.
 You can set this interval in the [query_log](server_settings/settings.md#server_settings-query-log) server setting (see the `flush_interval_milliseconds` parameter).
 To flush the logs forcibly from the memory buffer into the table, use the `SYSTEM FLUSH LOGS` query.

 When the table is deleted manually, it will be automatically created on the fly.
 Note that all the previous logs will be deleted.

 !!! note
-    The storage period for logs is unlimited; the logs aren't automatically deleted from the table.
-You need to organize the removing of non-actual logs yourself.
+    The storage period for logs is unlimited.
+Logs aren't automatically deleted from the table.
+You need to organize the removal of outdated logs yourself.

 You can specify an arbitrary partitioning key for the `system.query_log` table in the [query_log](server_settings/settings.md#server_settings-query-log) server setting (see the `partition_by` parameter).